uw-dims/dims-tp/docs/source/appendices.rst

 ..

 3. Run the Ansible playbook ``dims-test-server-provision.yml`` as shown below.
-This will take a while to run since it will install the virtual environmnet.
+This will take a while to run since it will install the virtual environment.
 Once this is done, you can reuse the VM for multiple tests without destroying it.

    .. code-block:: none